 Meanwhile, The Spirit Beer Company is brewing beers infused with spirits from all over the globe, from Havana Rum to Apple Schnapps and Italian Almond Liqueur.
 The company was incorporated in Yorkshire in 2016, and has so far raised one funding round, worth £2.52m.
 Investors remain undisclosed, but from their ownership filings, it looks to be predominantly an angel, friends and family round.

 For the home brewer

-The Greater Good produces at-home brewing kits, allowing consumers to create their own craft beers.
-Starter kits contain hand-crafted Fresh Presses, containing hops, malt and fruits—ready malted, kilned, milled and mashed—as well as brewing yeast, and a ‘Pinter’ where the beer is brewed.
+Pinter produces at-home brewing kits, allowing consumers to create their own craft beers.
+Starter kits contain hand-crafted Fresh Presses, containing hops, malt and fruits—ready malted, kilned, milled and mashed—as well as brewing yeast, and a ‘pinter’ where the beer is brewed.
 It has capacity for up to ten pints of beer and typically takes around four days to brew, creating and retaining its own CO2.

 The company was founded in 2010 by Ralph Broadbent (MD) and Alex Dixon (New Product Development Director), with Evangelos Tsionos now working as Head Brewer.
 The brewing company now employs over 50 people and has secured £1.68m of investment.

 Tap Social Movement employs people currently serving and recently released from prison sentences, supporting them to develop new skills and obtain work experience.
 It stocks five varieties of Criminally Good beer, as well as mixed cases.